google/graphicsfuzz/docs/glsl-fuzz-reduce.md

-glsl-reduce takes a *shader job* `SHADER_JOB` (a .json file) as an argument as well as further arguments or options to specify the interestingness test. glsl-reduce will try to simplify the given shader job to a smaller, simpler shader job for that is still deemed "interesting".
+glsl-reduce takes a *shader job* `SHADER_JOB` (a .json file) as an argument as well as further arguments or options to specify the interestingness test. glsl-reduce will try to simplify the given shader job to a smaller, simpler shader job that is still deemed "interesting".

 `SHADER_JOB` should be a `.json` shader job file that represents all shaders and metadata needed to render an image.
 If the shader job is named `foo.json`,